freshleafmedia/multi-list-control/README.md

 ### reset()

-Resets the selected items to its initial state
+Resets the selected items to its initial state, and resets the selector's search

 ```javascript
 const multiList = new MultiListControl(el);